Alliance for Hippocratic Medicine v. FDA Court Case - Reproductive Freedom for All

 Alliance for Hippocratic Medicine v.
 FDA Court Case

-The lawsuit seeks to restrict mifepristone use by prohibiting:
+The lawsuit seeks to either rescind approval of mifepristone, or in the alternative, restrict mifepristone access use by prohibiting:

-- prescriptions by nurse practitioners and non-doctor health providers
+• prescriptions by nurse practitioners and non-physician health providers

-- dispensing by retail pharmacies like CVS and Walgreens
+• dispensing by retail pharmacies like CVS and Walgreens (limiting instead to providers’ offices/facilities only)

 Alliance for Hippocratic Medicine v.
 FDA Court Case